 A Word of Caution

 It may be tempting to prepare these documents using forms found on the internet, legal websites or at office supply stores, but please resist this temptation to prepare these documents on your own.
-Estate planning is about more than just filling out forms.
+Estate planning documents are about more than just filling out forms.
 Wording and even the placement of a comma can make a difference in an estate plan.
 Ambiguities in documents can create confusion and lead to litigation.
 An experienced attorney can provide guidance on making these important decisions, draft documents that will carry out your wishes as well as document your state of mind and intent at the time of signing the documents.

 Please don't wait until it is too late.
 Get a plan in place today.
 Contact our office by calling 405-701-5355 to set a consultation with one of our experienced estate planning attorneys.